 Pick or develop content assets you want to promote with your goals in mind.
 This content will help you qualify the audience that clicks on your ads.

-Here are different examples of content that will work well for different goals:
+Here are different examples of native ad strategy that will work well for different goals:

 To drive new people to your website, the campaign content should be appealing to them and address questions they might have.
 Don’t try to be overly promotional but offer them something engaging, useful, or surprising.